Main Content

 Narrated Lectures

 In this course, you will begin each unit by listening to and taking notes on a narrated video lesson.
 You can control the pace of the lesson and listen to the narrations repeatedly.
 The information in the narrated lessons will be tested on quizzes/exams.
 Optional audio files of the lessons are available for you to download and listen to offline.
 Note that the audio files are not meant to replace the video lessons, but you should feel free to use them as a studying supplement.
-Each has narrated lesson has guided learning questions to help you focus on important information.
+Each narrated lesson has guided learning questions to help you focus on important information.

 Readings, Podcasts, Videos